DSRCorporation/hiero-did-sdk-js/packages/core/README.md

 ## References

-- [Hashgraph DID SDK](https://github.com/DSRCorporation/hiero-did-sdk-js) - The official repository for the Hashgraph DID SDK, containing the complete source code and documentation.
+- [Hiero DID SDK](https://github.com/DSRCorporation/hiero-did-sdk-js) - The official repository for the Hiero DID SDK, containing the complete source code and documentation.
 - [Hedera JavaScript SDK](https://github.com/hashgraph/hedera-sdk-js) - The official Hedera JavaScript SDK, used for interacting with the Hedera network.